Note: This course is under active development and not complete yet!

 This is an advanced-level course that teaches you how to use open-source Python libraries to process earth observation dataset using cloud and parallel-computing technologies.
 We have designed this course to help you build the required skills in a structured way and offer flexibility in where your data is stored and how it is processed.
-The course is divided into 3 sections.

 In this section, we will take a single Sentinel-2 L1C scene downloaded from the Copernicus Browser and learn how to read it using XArray, visualize it and compute spectral indices.